yetanotherco/aligned-layer/docs/0_internal/setting_aggregator_address_multisig.md

 # Propose the Transaction for Setting Aggregator Address using Multisig

-If you want to unpause the contracts, you can propose the unpause transaction using the multisig wallet.
+If you want to set the Aggregator Address, you can propose the set Aggregator Address transaction using the multisig wallet.

 ## Prerequisites